Pangram

 A pangram or holoalphabetic sentence is a sentence using every letter of a given alphabet at least once.
-Pangrams have been used to display typefaces, test equipment, and develop skills in handwriting, calligraphy, and keyboarding.
+Pangrams have been used to display typefaces, test equipment, and develop skills in handwriting, calligraphy, and typing.

 Origins

 The best-known English pangram is "The quick brown fox jumps over the lazy dog".
-It has been used since at least the late 19th century, was used by Western Union to test Telex/TWX data communication equipment for accuracy and reliability, and is now used by a number of computer programs to display computer typefaces.
+It has been used since at least the late 19th century and was used by Western Union to test Telex/TWX data communication equipment for accuracy and reliability.
+Pangrams like this are now used by a number of computer programs to display computer typefaces.

 Short pangrams

 Short pangrams in English are more difficult to devise and tend to use uncommon words and unnatural sentences.
 Longer pangrams afford more opportunity for humor, cleverness, or thoughtfulness.

 The following are examples of pangrams that are shorter than "The quick brown fox jumps over the lazy dog" (which has 35 letters) and use standard written English without abbreviations or proper nouns: